build-trust/ockam/documentation/guides/draft/use-cases/end-to-end-encryption-with-kafka/README.md

 cargo run --example kafka
 ```

-Follow instuctions from the program output to start another program to establish messaging between them.
+Follow the instructions from the output to start another program and establish messaging between them.

 ### Rust project

-Ro demonstrate the example we're going to use a simple Rust program.
+We will use a simple Rust program to demonstrate the example.

 To run it you will need a Rust compiler installed: [get it here](https://www.rust-lang.org/tools/install)

-And set up a project:
+Set up a project:

 ```
 cargo new --lib ockam_get_started